lowandrew/Plasmid_Assembler/docs/installation.md

 Then, clone the PlasmidExtractor Git repository (`git clone https://github.com/lowandrew/ConFindr.git`).
 The `databases` folder and `plasmid_database.fasta` are the important fiels - you'll need them for calling PlasmidExtractor, as seen in the `Usage` section.

-With the repository cloned, you should also install the necessary python packages in your virtual environment.
-The necessary packages are in the `requirements.txt` file in the cloned repository.
-Use `pip install -r requirements.txt` in order to install these.